Identifying Exoplanets with Deep Learning. IV. Removing Stellar Activity Signals from Radial Velocity Measurements Using Neural Networks: Preparing the input representations

 Given the CCFs generated by SOAP 2.0 and the measured RV signals (due to the simulated active regions on the star), we apply the following pre-processing steps before sending the CCFs (without any timing information) into our ML models:

 \begin{enumerate} \item First we take the simulated CCF from SOAP 2.0, and shift it by the velocity measured by the SOAP's Gaussian fit to the CCF.
 We do this by creating an $x'$ axis that is shifted by $-\Delta RV$, where $\Delta RV$ is the stellar activity shift measured by SOAP and interpolating the CCF values from the $x'$ axis to the original $x$ axis by using \texttt{scipy.interpolate.interp1d()} to perform a cubic interpolation.
 We tested multiple interpolation methods (linear, nearest, cubic) and found that the cubic method was optimal.
-We also confirmed that any systematics introduced by interpolation were smaller than the changes due to stellar activity. (\textit{Note:} In the presence of keplerian shifts this procedure would need to be modified as described in \textit{Section \ref{futurework}})
+We also confirmed that any systematics introduced by interpolation were smaller than the changes due to stellar activity. (\textit{Note:} In the presence of keplerian shifts this procedure would need to be modified as described in \textit{Section \ref{futurework}}).
+Shifting the CCF to the velocity measured by the SOAP Gaussian fit purposefully leaves a small translational shift between the true stellar radial velocity and 0; this shift is exactly what we wish to train the model to predict.

 \item We then calculate a differential $\Delta$CCF by subtracting a template CCF generated by SOAP with no active regions (also shifted as described in the previous step).
-This $\Delta$CCF highlights the changes to the shape of the CCF introduced by the active regions.
+We note that choosing a template CCF with no active regions or another random template CCF does not affect the overall analysis results, but this particular choice of $\Delta$CCF highlights the changes to the shape of the CCF introduced by the active regions.

 \item Lastly, we normalize the inputs to the ML methods.
 In particular, since each input is an array comprising the $\Delta$CCF, we calculate the median and standard deviation of each point in the CCF over the entire simulated dataset, and normalize by subtracting the median and dividing by the standard deviation.
 This helps the optimization process by making the scale of variations of each input parameter roughly equal.